THE JUNE LETTER

 Login to Complete Your June Form

 Everyone needs to login at pkbelly.com to complete the June Form.
 Please use our login tab in the upper right corner of the home page.
-OR at the top of your confirmation email, there’s a link that will take you straight into your application, bypassing the login altogether.
+OR at the top of your confirmation email, there’s a link (it says “Click Here to Continue the Application) that will take you straight into your application, bypassing the login altogether.

 [There is NO JUNE FORM TAB on the website.
 You need to login.]

-Our web designer has created a green tab called June Form.
+On your application, our web designer has created a green tab called June Form.
 You’ll see it upon login.
+It’s right across from your name.
 Click on it, please, and fill in the blanks that are relevant to you.

-If you are riding a partial week, you may enter the words “day passes.”
-We’ll check your day passes at check-in in Onawa.
+If you are riding a partial week, you may enter the words “day passes” in the field for your official RAGBRAI wristband number.
+Wear your wristbands to check-in with PBV.
+We’ll check your day passes before providing you with the PBV bracelet.

-On the June Form, you may select an extra night in your rental tent (Friday 7/20).
+On the June Form, you may select an extra night in your rental tent (Friday 7/19).
 The price is $40.
-If you select this option, you can pay online or we are happy to collect the fee when you check in in Onawa.
-(This option is for those who are using the Friday E/W Shuttle or who are being dropped off in Onawa.
+If you select this option, you can pay for it prior to RAGBRAI—put a check in the mail by July 4 or use your credit card online and incur a 3% fee.
+(This option is for those who are using the Friday E/W Shuttle or who are being dropped off in Council Bluffs.
 None of our other shuttles from Omaha or Des Moines run on Friday.)

 To plan for adequate truck space, we will need bicycle information (type of bike, boxed or unboxed).
-Please be sure to give us this info on your June Form if you’re using one of the following shuttles to Onawa:
+Please be sure to give us this info on your June Form if you’re using one of the following shuttles to Council Bluffs:

-For the E/W Shuttle or the Omaha/Onawa shuttle, you will have the opportunity to enter your arrival day/time and/or select your preferred departure day/time.
+For the E/W Shuttle or the Omaha/Council Bluffs shuttle, you will have the opportunity to enter your arrival day/time and/or select your preferred departure day/time.

 For more info on any of these shuttles, please scroll to the appropriate section of this letter.